albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 A **more efficient** version of PSO.

-Changes to the perturabtion logic
+Changes to the perturbation logic

 ![image-20200507123154209](image-20200507123154209.png)